kubermatic/docs/content/kubelb/main/tutorials/tenants/_index.en.md

 * For Certificates configuration, we have the default cluster issuer `letsencrypt-prod` and allowed domains `*.example.com`.
 * For Ingress and Gateway API, we have allowed domains `*.example.com` and `**.kube.com`.

+{{% notice info %}}
+The tenant name provided to the consumers is the name of the namespace that is created in the management cluster against the tenant CRD.
+So the tenant **shroud** will be represented by the namespace **tenant-shroud** in the management cluster.
+For the CCM, tenantName of **tenant-shroud** needs to be used.
+{{% /notice %}}

 **For more details and options, please go through [CRD References]({{< relref "../../references">}})**